skip to content

 About:

 Darren is a historian of modern Germany.
-He received his PhD from the University of Cambridge, as well as a Bachelor’s Degree in History and Politics and a Master’s Degree in the History of International Relations, both from University College Dublin.
-He has held fellowships at the Humboldt University, Technical University of Berlin, and the Institute for Contemporary History in Munich.
-He is also a Junior Research Fellow at Wolfson College, Cambridge.
+He received a PhD from Cambridge and his Bachelor's and Master's degrees from University College Dublin.
+He has held fellowships at the Humboldt and Technical universities in Berlin, and at the Institute for Contemporary History in Munich.
+He is also a Fellow at Wolfson College, Cambridge.

 Teaching interests: